hrgdavor/hql-query-builder/README.md

-## HQL works nice with records
+## Hibernate HQL works nice with records

-As you can give a record to Hibernate Query to fill it with query results, this gives a nice way of working with selected data.
+As you can give a record to Hibernate Query to fill it with query results, this gives a nice way of working with selected data (this is part of Hibernate, not a feature added by this utility).

 ```java
 // Address entity has many more fields, here we define those that we plan to select